Law Offices of James Culp & Timothy Litka, LLP | Worldwide Representation | Call now for a FREE Consultation - Available 24/7 (888) 246-1515

 Discharge Upgrade Requests

-Moreover, applicant’s seeking a characterization based upon meritorious post-service conduct should attempt to provide supporting documentation of the post-service accomplishments.
+Your post-discharge conduct, by itself, is not a ground to have a discharge upgraded.
+But Mr. Culp can help you to present it to the board to corroborate evidence of your good character.
+In addition, Mr. Culp can help you obtain any relevant documentary evidence, including any witness statements to be considered for your case.
+Applicant’s seeking a characterization based partly upon meritorious post-service conduct should also attempt to provide ample supporting documentation of the post-service accomplishments.
 Examples include but are not limited to school transcripts, letters from employers, letters of recommendation, letters from employers, letters from local police precincts confirming crime-free behavior and letters from voluntary community service activities.
+This preparation is critical for giving you the best opportunity to succeed in having your discharge upgraded.

 If you are looking for an attorney to help prepare your case to the discharge review board, you should set up an initial consultation with Mr Culp.